mcw-rcc/mcw-rcc.github.io/docs/software/containers.md

 #### Definition File

 First we write a definition file for the new container.
 A definition file defines the container build process including software installation, runtime functionality, etc. This file can be named how you like, but it is recommended to denote definition files with the `.def` extension.
 We will call our definition file `py_container.def`.
+See below for an explanation of each section.

 === "py_container.def"